sagemath/trac_to_gh/Issue 5136.md

 # Issue 5136: sage-3.3.alpha3 gets stuck computing the ring of integers of a relative number field

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/5136

 Original creator: AlexGhitza